losebabyweight.com.au

 5. Grate the raw beetroot using a fine grater, or you can finely chop it in a food processor.
 Once finely chopped, pat the beetroot using some kitchen paper to remove some of the moisture.

-6. Add the beetroot, cooled chocolate, vegetable oil and coffee to the cake mixture.
+6. Add the beetroot, cooled chocolate, olive oil and coffee to the cake mixture.
 Fold into the cake mix using your spatula until completely mixed and incorporated.

 7. Pour the cake mixture into the prepared cake tin, then place into the oven for an hour and a half.
 Cover the cake tin with foil and then bake for another half an hour.